Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 3

 * (It always rains on this day.)
-* Chop 50 wood, make a Chest, and put it in storage.
+* Chop 50 wood, craft a Chest, and put it in storage.
 (Remember to take your Scythe.)
 * Empty all inventory in the first chest except for Bamboo Pole + all fish.
 * Retrieve the chest from the chest.
 * Go to the beach.
 (Don't collect any beach foraging items until after you sell the fish.)